Dower History, Family Crest & Coats of Arms

 The name Dower reached England in the great wave of migration following the Norman Conquest of 1066.
 The Dower family lived in Herefordshire.
 The family settled in Dore in that county, and it is from this location that their surname derives.

 The surname Dower was first found in Herefordshire at Dore Abbey, a former Cistercian abbey in the village of Abbey Dore in the Golden Valley.
 The abbey was founded in 1147 by Robert fitzHarold of Ewyas, the Lord of Ewyas Harold, and derives it name from the River Dore, a Celtic river-name meaning "the waters."

 "This parish derives its name from its situation on the river Dore, and from an abbey of White or Cistercian monks, founded here in the reign of Stephen, by Robert, son of Harold, Lord of Ewyas, and dedicated to the Virgin Mary and St. Edmund."

 Dore is also a village in South Yorkshire which is listed in the Anglo-Saxon Chronicle c.
 829 when King Egbert of Wessex led his army to the village to receive the submission of King Eanred of Northumbria.
 Some claim that Egbert became the first king of England at Dore.
 Today the "Dore Stone," located on the village green commemorates King Egbert's victory.

-Important Dates for the Dower family
+Early History of the Dower family

 This web page shows only a small excerpt of our Dower research.
 Another 63 words (4 lines of text) are included under the topic Early Dower History in all our PDF Extended History products and printed products wherever possible.